Centre for European and International Studies Research

 Dark City – Edited by Karl Bell and Stephen Pryde-Jarman

 The Supernatural Cities project has been working with a group of talented local writers, many of whom are members of the Portsmouth Writers Hub, to produce an anthology of supernatural, weird, crime and horror tales set in Portsmouth.
-This book will be launched during Portsmouth DarkFest as a celebration of local creativity.
+This book was launched during Portsmouth DarkFest 2016 as a celebration of local creativity.

 To learn more, please contact:

-Dr Karl Bell, Senior Lecturer in History (email@example.com)
+Dr Karl Bell, Reader in Cultural History (firstname.lastname@example.org)

 School of Social, Historical and Literary Studies, University of Portsmouth, Portsmouth, United Kingdom